michael8rown/ansible/README.md

 example
 ```

 Make note of device names you've assigned becuase you will be asked for those details when you run `2_base_install.sh`.
-For example, in the above example,
+Using the example above,

 * `/dev/vda1` is the `boot` parition
 * `/dev/vda2` is the `root` parition